Research

 Inspired by the principle of cross ventilation found in ancient traditional architecture, the terra cotta clay panels introduce an ecologically sustainable material that is recyclable and helps moderate the air temperature on the balconies.
 The evaporative system resembles the passive cooling system of the traditional clay jar.

-The cladding system is made of two skins: an internal glass curtain wall and an external terra cotta perforated skin supported by an aluminium framing structure.
-Water nozzles are incorporated within the terra cotta skin to maintain its moisture.
-They are connected to a network of internal water sleeves inside these panels.
+The cladding system consists of two skins: an internal glass curtain wall and an external terra cotta perforated skin supported by an aluminium framing structure.
+To maintain moisture, water nozzles are incorporated into the terra-cotta skin and connected to a network of internal water sleeves inside these panels.
 This ecological treatment helps maintain a cool temperature in the balconies while creating pleasant micro-climatic conditions for the inhabitants.

 For more >